Automated data validation: an industrial experience report: The RESTORE package and take-away messages

 \begin{enumerate} \item Is RESTORE helpful?
 Possible answers were ``Extremely useful'', ``Very useful'', ``Somewhat useful'', ``Not so useful'', and ``Not at all useful''. \item Does RESTORE save time?
 Possible answers were ``Yes'' or ``No''. \item Does RESTORE identify errors?
 Possible answers were ``Yes'' or ``No''. \end{enumerate}

 One respondent ($\approx 7\%$ of respondents) found RESTORE extremely useful, eleven respondents ($\approx 73\%$ of respondents) --- very useful, and three respondents ($20\%$ of respondents) --- somewhat useful.
 All fifteen respondents unanimously agreed that RESTORE saves time and identifies errors.
-Thus, we can conclude that RESTORE is ``very useful'' (based on the median value of the answers to Q1), as it saves time (Q2) and effectively identifies errors in datasets (Q3).

-In combination, these results provide an \textbf{affirmative} answer to the first question, suggesting increased efficiency in the identification and remediation of errors in refreshed datasets.
+The results suggest that the data scientists in EA find RESTORE to be a helpful data validation tool in the data development process because it can efficiently identify data errors.